ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 - :mod:`esmvalcore.io.intake_esgf`: Use the
   `intake-esgf <https://intake-esgf.readthedocs.io>`_ library to load data that is available from ESGF.
-- :mod:`esmvalcore.local`: Use :mod:`glob` patterns to find files on a filesystem.
+- :mod:`esmvalcore.io.local`: Use :mod:`glob` patterns to find files on a filesystem.
-- :mod:`esmvalcore.esgf`: Use the legacy `esgf-pyclient
+- :mod:`esmvalcore.io.esgf`: Use the legacy `esgf-pyclient
   <https://esgf-pyclient.readthedocs.io>`_ library to find and download data
   from ESGF.